thindil/rapporteur/README.md

 a shell script and configuration file for the CGI script.
 Detailed instructions may vary and depends on the operating system of the server.

-1. Compile the CGI script with one of commands mentioned above.
+1. Compile the CGI script with one of the commands mentioned above.
 2. Place the CGI script somewhere on the server, and give the server permissions to run the script.
 3. Create a configuration file for the CGI script.
 It should contain two options: